-Here are some suggestions of where you can get to discover great landscapes of Barcelona:
+Here are some suggestions of the top things you can do in Montjuïc:

 A good start to your mission to find great views from Montjuïc is to head upwards the entrance of The Museu Nacional d’Art de Catalunya (MNAC).
 You can get there from Plaça Espanya and use the escalators to reach the top.
 Once you get there, you only have to turn around and look on what you have behind.
 You will get an amazing view of Barcelona.
 An unforgettable welcome from one of the most important museums of the country.